rtlabs-com/p-net/doc/abbreviations.rst

     Application Service Element.
 For example logbook, time and diagnosis.
 CC
     Conformance Class (Performance level A to D)
-CIDR
+CE
+    An marking for European Union declaration of conformity CIDR
     Classless Inter-Domain Routing.
 The CIDR notation ``/24`` tells how many bits of the netmask that should be enabled.
 CiR